 - C. Ask questions about anything that you do not understand concerning your recreational vehicle. - When taking delivery, set an appointment for adjustments.
 This appointment should be approximately two (2) weeks after you accept delivery. - E. Responsible Use.
 Your vehicle is designed to be used for recreational or temporary living purposes.
 It is not designed to be used as a full-time residence or for commercial use.
 Commercial use means using as a business asset such as a mobile office or using the vehicle for lease/rental purposes.

 Recreational Vehicle Limited Warranty

 The Newmar Corporation Limited Warranty was provided to you by your selling dealer prior to purchase.
 Please refer to this document when inquiring about the Newmar Warranty.
-To receive an additional copy, please refer to the contact information under "Customer Relations".
+To receive an additional copy, please write to: